sushmitha-lab/sushmitha-lab/README.md

 ## Hi there 👋

-# 👋 Hi, I'm Sushmitha Katherine Jayaraj!
+#  I'm Sushmitha Katherine Jayaraj!

 ## 🚀 About Me
 I'm an aspiring Data Scientist and Analytics Engineer, passionate about transforming data into impactful insights.